 We want to create an exceptional dining experience for you and knowing about your food allergy/dietary needs will help us do just that!

-- Our daily dining hall menus are posted on the Hospitality Services website here.
-You may check the presence of allergens using this system prior to arriving.
-However, always “Ask Before You Eat” in the dining halls and read the menu boards at each station as ingredients could vary at any given meal.
+Our daily dining hall menus are posted on the Hospitality Services website here.
+Allergens are not listed, so please always “Ask Before You Eat” in the dining halls and read the menu boards at each station as ingredients could vary at any given meal